 White spots are one of the most common guppy diseases.
 It is caused by a parasite and not deadly when treated properly.
 The symptoms include small white spots on the skin and fins, lose appetite, and fish keep rubbing their skin to anything inside the aquarium such as rocks, plant leaves, decorations, etc.

 When you see your guppies are showing these symptoms, it is better to start treatment immediately.
-Here are a few steps you can do to treat ick in guppy fish.
+Here are a few steps you can do to treat white spots or ick in guppy fish.

 - Gradually raise the water temperature to 80 degrees Fahrenheit.